Super $q$-Howe duality and web categories: Abstract

 \section{Abstract}

-We use super $q$-Howe duality to provide diagrammatic presentations of an idempotented form of the Hecke algebra and of categories of $\gln$-modules (and more generally $\glMN$-modules) whose objects are tensor generated by exterior and symmetric powers of the vector representations.
-As an application, we give a representation theoretic explanation and a diagrammatic version of a symmetry of colored HOMFLY-PT polynomials.
+We use super $q$-Howe duality to provide diagrammatic presentations of an idempotented form of the Hecke algebra and of categories of $\gln$-modules (and, more generally, $\glMN$-modules) whose objects are tensor generated by exterior and symmetric powers of the vector representations.
+As an application, we give a representation theoretic explanation and a diagrammatic version of a known symmetry of colored HOMFLY--PT polynomials.